Roman Barcino; Ciudad Condal

 Twice we’ve been at the Eurostars Lex L’Hospitalet, a quite new property is one of the areas of recent redevelopment, with great transport connection to the city centre either by bus, train or metro.
 It was a rather simple hotel specially if compared to some of the ones we’ve been in other stays, but great value for money and comfort.

-In 2015 we did stay at the Melia Barcelona Sky.
+More recently we did stay at the Melia Barcelona Sky.
 The location is unbeatable, and so was the overall design, inside and outside.
 Try to request a higher floor room, then the views over the city are guaranteed.
 It is a very beautiful property, with a great breakfast buffet, and great staff in every department, however if you plan to go to the bar for a drink, to the pool, the lounge by the pool or terrace lounge, notice it’s quite posh and some more appropriate dressing seems to be the norm.